-We define enthalpy as a physical quantity defined in the field of classical thermodynamics so that it measures the maximum energy of a thermodynamic system theoretically capable of being eliminated from it in the form of heat or thermal energy.
+We define enthalpy as a defined physical quantity in the field of classical thermodynamics so that it measures the maximum energy of a thermodynamic system theoretically capable of being removed from it in the form of heat or thermal energy.

-Enthalpy is particularly useful in the understanding and description of isobaric processes: the constant pressure, the enthalpy change are directly associated with the energy received by the system in the form of heat, these are easily measurable in calorimeters.
+Enthalpy is particularly useful in understanding and describing isobaric processes: constant pressure, enthalpy change is directly associated with the energy received in form of heat, these are easily measured in calorimeters.

-As defined, the enthalpy encompasses not only the internal energy of the system, but also the energy stored in the environment set-system (surroundings), which absorbs through the system through work, carried out by the surroundings in the thermodynamic processes that implies decreasing its volume, also integrates a portion of passable energy that will be extracted in the form of heat from that system.
-The enthalpy measures from all the energy in some way linked to the system - including not only this energy blocked in the system, but also connected to the energy system by virtue of which the relationship with your neighborhood is established.
+As defined, the enthalpy itself encompasses not only the internal energy of the system, but also the energy stored in the environment of the system (surroundings).
+By decreasing its volume, the enthalpy also integrates a portion of passable energy that will be extracted in the form of heat from that system.

-According to the saying, enthalpy is the sum of the internal energy of matter and the product of its volume multiplied by pressure.
-Enthalpy is a quantifiable state function, although the total enthalpy of a system can not be measured directly, however, the enthalpy variation of a system can be measured.
+In short, enthalpy is the sum of the internal energy of matter and the product of its volume multiplied by pressure.
+Enthalpy is a quantifiable state function, although the total enthalpy of a system cannot be measured directly, however, the enthalpy variation of a system can be measured.

 Origins of enthalpy

-The word enthalpy is derived from the ancient Greek verb enthalpein (ἐνθάλπειν), which means to warm up.
-It combines the classical Greek prefix ἐν- en-, which means to put in, and the verb θάλπειν thalpein, which means to warm up.
-The word enthalpy is often incorrectly attributed to Benoît Paul Émile Clapeyron and Rudolf Clausius through the 1850 publication of their Clausius-Clapeyron relationship.
+The word enthalpy is derived from the ancient Greek verb enthalpein (ἐνθάλπειν), which means heating.
+Combine the classical Greek prefix ἐν- en-, which means put in, and the verb θάλπειν thalpein, which means to heat.
+The word enthalpy is often incorrectly attributed to Benoît Paul Émile Clapeyron and Rudolf Clausius through the 1850 publication of their relationship Clausius-Clapeyron.
 This misconception was popularized by the 1927 publication of The Mollier Steam Tables and Diagrams.
 However, neither the concept, the word nor the enthalpy symbol existed until long after Clapeyron's death.

-The first writings containing the enthalpy concept did not appear until 1875, when Josiah Willard Gibbs introduced "a heat function for constant pressure".
+The first writings containing the concept of enthalpy did not appear until 1875, when Josiah Willard Gibbs introduced "a function of heat for constant pressure."
 However, Gibbs did not use the word "enthalpy" in his writings.

-The real word appears for the first time in the scientific literature in a 1909 publication by JP Dalton.
-According to that publication, Heike Kamerlingh Onnes really coined the word.
+The real word first appears in the scientific literature in a 1909 publication by JP Dalton.
+According to that post, Heike Kamerlingh Onnes really coined the word.

 In the past, enthalpy was sometimes called heat content.
-The reason for this name is the fact that the change in the enthalpy ΔH is equal to the heat absorbed in the processes at constant pressure.
-However, this equality is not true in general (when the pressure varies), so the term heat content is considered deceptive and is now in disuse .
+The reason for this name is the fact that the change in enthalpy ΔH is equal to the heat absorbed in constant pressure processes.
+However, this equality is not true in general (when the pressure varies), so the term heat content is considered misleading and is now deprecated.